garygangwu/advanced_lane_finding/README.md

                                 /np.absolute(2*right_fit_cr[0])
 ```

-Assume the camera position in the center middle of the car, the middle of the image maps to the car center.
+Assume the camera is installed in the center middle of the car, the middle of the image maps to the car center.
 The deviation can be calculated as the difference between the center of picture and the center of the lane

 ```
 center_lane = (right_startx + left_startx) / 2